bwhite03/bwcl/README.md

 note: The error field in both components is used for when the form validation fails, you can send in a unique error message to each element of your form

+If for some reason you are using CRA and are getting an error about not being able to find source maps, add this to your .env file:
+GENERATE_SOURCEMAP=false